katugtug/katugtug.github.io/wm/convergence-menoth/1-surprise-attack.md

 Convergence player may place any of his forces in reserve.
 Convergence player may, at start of their turn, put down a unit from reserve within command of their caster (!!!).
 This is powerful.

+Protectorate player must start with his warcaster and all jacks on the back table edge.

 ## Goals:
 * Convergence player must take the relic, by getting within base to base and using his action.
 * Convergence player must get out of temple zone with the relic by turn 6.